 Taiwan to 'have no problem' maintaining GDP growth of 2% this year

-Chu Tzer-ming, minister of the statistics agency, told the island's parliament that a T$60 billion ($2 billion) stimulus package would help soften the virus impact.

-Taiwan, whose largest trading partner is China, cut its estimate for 2020 economic growth to 2.37% last month as the outbreak threatens its economy.
+Taiwan, whose largest trading partner is China, cut its estimate for 2020 economic growth to 2.37% last month as the outbreak threatened its export-reliant economy.

+Chu Tzer-ming, minister of the statistics agency, told parliament that a T$60 billion ($2 billion) stimulus package would help soften the virus impact.

+He said the package would give a 0.23% boost to GDP growth this year.

+Analysts at ANZ this week cut their GDP growth forecast for Taiwan to a five-year low of 1.6% from 2.1%, citing weaker export and domestic demand due to the virus.

 ((yimou.lee@thomsonreuters.com; +886-2-8729-5122;))